 Luke enjoys the physical work of farming.
 It's a sort of cross-training exercise for swimming.
 Luke is a U.S. Masters National Champion in the men's mile and an Ironman triathlete.
 He is the head coach for the Elk River High School Girls' and the Cooper High School Boys' swim teams.

 One of the most frequent questions we receive is if we are an organic farm.
 We have chosen a method that we call "sustainably grown."
-All of our crops are herbicide and pesticide free.
+All of our crops are herbicide free.
+When necessary, we use organic approved pesticides.
 We use a light application of nitrogen fertilizer.
 Sustainable agriculture strives to leave the land in as good - and hopefully better - shape than when farming has begun on it.
 It is a way of farming that preserves the land for use by generations to come.

 GMO is a big "no-no" on our farm.
 We carefully select our seed sources to avoid the possibility of using genetically modified seeds.
 About half of our seeds are of "heirloom" varieties - generally, this means that the type has been around for at least 50 years.
 We also plant a lot of F1 hybrids - but this is different than GMO.
 F1 hybrids result from the natural crossing of two lines of the same type of plant species.
 GMO result from genetically engineering plants with DNA from bacteria, viruses or other plants and animals.